-The following sections of the 2012 International Property Maintenance Code are revised as follows:
+The following sections of the 2018 International Property Maintenance Code are amended to read as follows:

 Section 101.1.
 Title: Insert: Village of Addison, Illinois

 Section 103.1.
-Add the following: The term "Department of Property Maintenance Inspections," as used in this Chapter shall mean and refer to the Department of Community Development of the Village.
+Add at the end of the existing section: The term "Department of Property Maintenance Inspections," as used in this Chapter shall mean and refer to the Department of Community Development of the Village.

 Section 111.
 Means of Appeal.
-Amend to read:
+Amend to read as follows:

 Section 112.4.
 Failure to comply.
 Insert one hundred fifty dollars ($150.00) and one thousand dollars ($1,000.00) respectively.

 Section 201.3.
 Terms defined in other codes.
 Delete the International Plumbing Code and insert the Illinois Plumbing Code.
-Add the Village of Addison Municipal Code, the Village of Addison Zoning Ordinance, the Village of Addison Building Code and the Village of Addison Subdivision Ordinance.
+Add at the end of this Section: the Village of Addison Municipal Code, the Village of Addison Zoning Ordinance, the Village of Addison Building Code and the Village of Addison Subdivision Ordinance.